Uncovering causes of dull skin, and the best path to radiancePosted on November 22, 2023 Written by: 100% PURE ®

 #4: Poor Diet

-A poor diet full of sugar, fried foods, and alcohol will be rife with free radicals.
+A poor diet full of sugar, fried foods, and alcohol will be rife with free radicals and inflammation.
 While too many ingested free radicals can harm your internal organs, your skin will also inevitably be affected by what you eat.
 What you feed your body often shows up as dull skin; too much sugar, as an example, is known to break down collagen and elastin in the skin

 What to do: Gradually replace unhealthy options with skin-healthy foods that feature lower saturated fats, higher fiber, and a lower glycemic index.
 Slowly cut down on your added sugar intake if this is an issue for you.
 Don’t overwhelm yourself with too many changes at once – a slow and steady transition tends to be more sustainable for long-term change.